 The opera describes the presence, vital breath, and action of the Spirit in the life of the individual and community.
 It’s libretto of Old Testament verses is a new Latin translation by Ettore Garioni.

-Intriguing facts coincide in this live early music performance of the Messe et Motets Pour La Vierge (Mass and Motets for the Virgin) by Marc Antoine Charpentier (French, 1643-1704) and the Palace of Versailles in whose Royal Chapel it was recorded in 2007.
-The ninety-one minute music video in this post is directed by Olivier Simonnet and broadcast by MEZZO.
+Intriguing facts coincide in this live early music performance of the Messe et Motets Pour La Vierge (Mass and Motets for the Virgin) by Charpentier and the Palace of Versailles in whose Royal Chapel it was recorded in 2007.
+The ninety-one-minute music video in this post is directed by Olivier Simonnet and broadcast by MEZZO.

 In the Jules Hardouin-Mansart-designed chapel of 1699 (completed in 1710) is performed some of the greatest music ever composed by early music ensemble Hespèrion XXI and period instrument orchestra Le Concert des Nations led by Jordi Savall.